Archives

 See also: Many cards state that you can do something “on your turn”.
 When does one’s turn officially begin and end…

-Q: If I use Even Death May Die to take a Keeper out of the discard and play it, can that Keeper play be stopped by Twist Of Fate?
+Q: If I use an Action to take a Keeper out of the discard and play it, can that Keeper play be stopped and acquired by the counter-Keeper Surprise??

 Q: If someone tries to steal the Batcave from me on their turn, and I use a Surprise to stop them, will my Surprise work?